midnightntwrk/midnight-architecture/proposals/XXXX-first-class-adts.md

 around) are identical as we would expect.
 For references to `field0` and `field1`, there is an extra `read()` inserted by the translation, and for references to `cell0` and `cell1` it was already explicit in the source.
-Their initialization in the constructor is also the same modulo the ordering of instructions.
+Their initialization in the constructor is also the same.
 For `field0` and `field1`, the translation of the top-level ledger field of type `Cell<Field>` inserts the allocation of an address and stores it in the heap mapped to a fresh cell in the heap map.
 For `cell0` and `cell1`, the allocation of the address is part of the expression `default<Cell<Field>>` that occurs in those fields' initializers.

 The body of the last circuit demonstrates a capability that isn't available for `field0`: `cell0` is a mutable cell in the ledger and the programmer can assign